 Samir Jeddi, M.Sc.

-has been working as a Research Associate and as a doctoral candidate at EWI since 2017.
+is Research Associate at EWI since 2017 and doctoral candidate at the University of Cologne.
 In consulting projects for clients from the industry and public sectors, he has analyzed, e.g., the effects of a national and cross-sectoral CO2 price on end consumers’ costs of energy supply.
 He has advised, among others, several German utilities.
 His research focus lies in modeling of short- and medium-term electricity markets.
 Before joining EWI, Samir Jeddi studied Business Administration at TU Dresden (Germany) and ISCTE Lisbon (Portugal) as well as Business Chemistry at Heinrich-Heine-Universität Düsseldorf (Germany).

 Client: WirtschaftsVereinigung Metalle e.V.

 Electricity cost in the non-ferrous metal industry – A sensitivity analysis